smathieu/data_loader/README.markdown

 * If table names are unspecified, they will be derived from the file name
 * Will prefix table names to avoid collisions (it overwrites existing tables)
 * Can run under a different connection, as defined in your database.yml
+* Appends data structure to `data_loader.textile`.
+Put this file in version control to see the differences when your source CSV files change.

 ### Usage